JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ## Task Methods

 All methods associated with tasks can be called using an instance of the [ColonyClient](/colonyjs/api-colonyclient).
+The methods are listed below in an order that reflects the general flow of the task lifecycle from creating a task to claiming task payouts.

 ### Create Task